-Small business owners are among the busiest people I have ever met.
-So naturally, some things end up getting swept under the rug for a while other things take priority.
+Small business owners are busy and some things end up getting swept under the rug for a while.

 But it’s important that you don’t let this happen to your PERM.
 If you do manage to get one approved, you will have 180 days or six months to act on it and take the next step in the sponsoring process.

-If you let this time pass without filing the green card petition, your PERM expires and you will have to go through the recruitment process all over again.
-Trust me, you don’t want to have to do that.
+If you let this time pass without filing the green card petition (1-140), your PERM expires and you will have to go through the recruitment process all over again.

 Obviously, you can avoid this error by moving forward and filing the green card petition as soon as possible.
 This ensures that you take full advantage of the time and effort you’ve invested in your foreign worker.

 This one may seem self-explanatory, but you might be surprised at how easy it is to make a mistake when sending off the fees and documents at the end of the long process of immigration.

 The USCIS has hundreds of forms in their archives, each one requiring a different fee.
 It’s always important to take some time and read up on which forms are necessary, which ones have fees, how much those fees currently are, where to mail them, and how the payments should be made.